 Learn about the human impacts of government policy, and about what various people, including young people seeking asylum, are doing to change things.
 The shape of hope includes vividly told personal stories of a group of young asylum seekers and the Australians who, through radical and creative advocacy, were able to open doors for them.
 These students are now studying nursing, para-medicine, pharmacy, bio-medicine, physiotherapy and more.
 And two of them worked with us at ANMF to help fund their studies.

 Biblio = 5100

-The people are interested in politics: how a rural community sparked an Australian political movement
+The Indi Way: how a rural community sparked a social and political movement

 By Voices for Indi